STRATEGY·March 27, 2026·10 min read·Updated Apr 29, 2026

 Example 1

-CRM for independent financial advisors
+Customer database tool for independent financial advisors

 Example 2

-Cold email sequences for B2B SaaS founders
+Cold email sequences for founders who sell software to other businesses

 Example 3